RandyGaul/cute_framework/README.md

 Cute Framework (CF for short) is the *cutest* framework available for making 2D games in C++.
 CF provides a portable foundational layer for building 2D games in C/C++ without baggage, gnarly dependencies, or cryptic APIs.
 CF is easy to build and great for getting projects off the ground.
 Written with a portable pure C API CF runs almost anywhere, including Windows, MacOS, iOS, Android, Linux, and more!

+Note: This document is WIP and being prepped for v1.0 -- Check back shortly!

 # Getting Started

+### Download and Setup

+The easiest option is to head over and pickup the [latest pre-built version](https://github.com/randygaul/cute_framework/releases/latest) of Cute Framework.
+You can link your project against Cute Framework as either a static or shared library.

+### Building from Source

+Another option for those familiar with CMake is to build Cute Framework from source with CMake.

 1. Download and install CMake v3.14+ (for easy cross-platform building)
 2. Copy + paste [CMakeLists.txt](https://github.com/RandyGaul/cute_framework_project_template/blob/main/CMakeLists.txt) from the [CF project template](https://github.com/RandyGaul/cute_framework_project_template).
 Find + replace "my_project_name".
 3. Run CMake on your project folder.
 Cmake will automagically download and hook up CF.
 4. Use the below code snippet for your first `main.cpp`!

+## Example Game Window

 > Creating a window and closing it.